NA Work Requirements

 When the participant claims they are unfit for work, additional verification is not required when the unfitness can be verified through one or more of the following:

-When the participant claims they are unfit for work, and the unfitness is not obvious, the participant is required to provide verification of unfitness from a medically qualified source(g).
+When the participant claims they are unfit for work, the participant is required to provide verification of unfitness from a

 Participants with a long-term or permanent disability are exempt from the NA work requirements.